coolsparkz/GlimWorld/SECURITY.md

 ## Supported Versions

-We currently support the following versions of the gimworld site:
+We currently support the following versions of the GlimWorld site:

 | Version | Supported          |
 | ------- | ------------------ |